Hydrogen Peroxide Medical Miracle

 Random Tidbits on H2O2 (from Chapter 7): You’ll like this one—people drink coffee in the morning because it makes them feel good, but it’s not just the caffeine doing this.
 Roasting coffee beans gives them a hydrogen peroxide generating system.
 Hmmm.
 Coffee is actually good for us?
 I just read the other day that light-roast has more caffeine than dark-roast coffee, but maybe dark roast is better for you.
 Who knows!

-Dr. Douglass’ book says that taking too much hydrogen peroxide orally on an empty stomach can cause a Herxheimer reaction.
-Maybe the dose for vomiting does something different?
-Woof.
+Dr. Douglass’ book says that taking too much hydrogen peroxide of any strength orally on an empty stomach can cause a Herxheimer reaction.
 He says that skin eruptions, boils, fatigue, sleepiness, nausea or diarrhea are good signs that the hydrogen peroxide is working but that none of these commonly happen.

 Intravenous hydrogen peroxide helps to dissolve plaque buildup within blood vessels.
 Investigators reported that the improvement was not temporary.
 Autopsies done a year after the hydrogen peroxide treatments showed as much cleaning out of the arteries as in those patients who died just weeks following the procedure.